rawalpurvi/trivia_api/projects/02_trivia_api/starter/README.md

     "questions": [
         {
             "id": 4,
-            "question": "Can you see a New Moon?"
+            "question": "Can you see a New Moon?",
             "answer": "No",
             "category": "1",
             "difficulty": 1,
+            "rating": 3
         },
         {
             "id": 15,
-            "question": "CAN ANYBODY BE AN ARTIST?"
+            "question": "CAN ANYBODY BE AN ARTIST?",
             "answer": "Yes",
             "category": "2",
             "difficulty": 1,
+            "rating": 1
         },
         {
             "id": 27,
-            "question": "How many stars does the American Flag have?"
+            "question": "How many stars does the American Flag have?",
             "answer": "50",
             "category": "4",
             "difficulty": 1,
+            "rating": 4
         }
       ],
       "success": true,